Bixkitts/dhcp-mac-hunter/README.md

 into a file called "servers.conf" in the same directory as the executable separated by a newline each.
 The source folder is not needed to run.
-Launch the executable as an administrator of the DHCP server.
+Launch the executable as an administrator of the DHCP server, AND SSH.
+Open an issue if you urgently want proper SSH key auth.

 ## Searching a MAC
 Search a mac address by writing in the hex address without